ox-lang/ox/doc/packaging.md

 are entirely opaque and cannot be accessed directly.
 This makes it possible for conflicting versions of a single package to become loaded, and to be used by different packages.

+There is an exception to this rule: data types defined in transitively depended packages can become visible even if another potentially conflicting version is directly depended on if an exposed function or data type in a directly depended package returns or contains a transitively depended data type.

+**aside:** Internally, Ox always refers to all symbols in a manner fully qualified by versioned package name and namespace.
+This means that even a seeming conflict where multiple versions of a single type become visible are still actually trivial and safe.

 ### package.ox

 A `package.ox` consists of a single legal Ox form, being a use of `define-package`.